bdeining/flightanalysis/README.md

 Two files are needed from this set, MASTER.txt and ACFTREF.txt, and both will need the first row removed before being used.
 The first row contains column headers, and they aren't needed for the spark processing.

-Once these files are acquired and modified, put them into hdfs, but in a different folder that the flight data.
+Once these files are acquired and modified, put them into hdfs, but in a different folder than the flight data.

 ### Run Flight Data Analysis
 Add /usr/local/spark-1.5.1-bin-hadoop2.6/bin/ to path.